[updated August 2019]

 You are no longer giddy with excitement and there is an absence of that jaw-dropping awe.
 I knew it happened to me when I was standing in the desert, looking up at the Great Pyramids and thought, ‘meh.’

 For those out there traveling long term, there is no denying that some kind of burnout is inevitable, even if you are still excited, but just so damn sick of packing and unpacking your bag.
-So what to do to keep burnout at bay?
+So what to do to keep travel burnout at bay?
 Here are some ideas for you.

-Keep Burnout at Bay
+Keep Travel Burnout at Bay

 This is probably the best advice that seems perhaps the most counterintuitive.
 Maybe you feel homesick and want to speed up your travels so you can get ‘home,’ wherever that is.
 But why not simply make your life out in the world more like ‘home?’
 Stop rushing through cities, towns, and islands and kick back and stay awhile.
 Unpack your bag (my favorite thing to do!) and stay in one place to really get to know it.
+Slow travel is all about taking time to connect more to a culture and people.

 Get a job, volunteer, take a salsa class or find some other way to connect with people (other travelers and locals).
 My most memorable experiences were when I immersed in society and did SOMETHING – like working in a café in Melbourne, or volunteering at Crisis UK over Christmas, or doing an English Immersion ‘camp’ in Spain.
 I was living life, connecting with people, and didn’t feel like a tourist at all.
 I was part of society and had a structure and purpose.